Home • Welcome to ALSO!

 Maryland: Md.
 Code, Crim.
 Proc. art., § 9-101 et seq.

-[NCCUSL Text] This act codifies the pretrial and judgment stages of criminal procedure.
+This act codifies the pretrial and judgment stages of criminal procedure.
 It does not cover rules of evidence (see the Uniform Rules of Evidence), correction, or post-trial procedures in criminal cases (see the Uniform Post-Conviction Procedure Act).
-(This act is now regarded by the NCCUSL as a model act, instead of a uniform act, and so it may be known as the Model Rules of Criminal Procedure Act.)
+(This act is now regarded by the Uniform Law Commission as a model act instead of a uniform act.)

 • Uniform Criminal Statistics Act